wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/sample-power-apps-teams/includes/introduction.md

 ### Milestones

 The Milestones sample app allows managers to set up projects and assign work items to employees.
 Work item categories, priorities and status options can be configured.
-You can learn more about this app [here](/power-apps/teams/milestones).
+To learn more about this app, see [Milestones sample app](/power-apps/teams/milestones/?azure-portal=true).